 When I dreamed, I would dream about work.

 At family events, people would ask how I was.
 I would pull myself out of the swirl of thoughts about work and say, “busy”.
 After many years of this, one day it just became too much.
 I was done.
 I walked out.
+I had let my boundaries be crossed too many times.
+Or perhaps I didn’t have any work boundaries.

 Do you ever feel like that?
 Like your life revolves around work?
 Is having a personal life is a challenge to maintain, given the mental energy you devote to work?